curtisy1/KWallet/README.md

 - Think about different ways of presenting the card creation layer.
 A new screen seems overkill

 ### Future thoughts
-- Set up a GitHub action
 - UI overhaul, custom color scheme, material or glassmorph design, animations and transitions
 - Add some tests
 - Make the whole project more modular
 - Add other types of cards, i.e. debit cards, insurance, ID?
 - Add payment details screen for each credit card
 - Add biometric/password lock so your credit cards are actually secure
-- Release it on F-Droid

 ---